ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/breast_cancer/cancer_model.rst

 Within GBD 2017 data, the remission rate is not available which makes it difficult to transition through the states.
 So, due to data limitations we are simplifying the model.

 Note: This simpliflication might over estimate the number of deaths.
+See Model Assumptions and Limitations section for more information.

 .. image:: cancer_cause_model.svg